-There is a mile marker at each mile for the Half Marathon and each kilometer for the 10K.
+There is a mile marker at each mile for the Half Marathon and each kilometre for the 10K.
 The race is measured and accredited by the Athletics Association of Ireland.
 The route will be clearly signposted and the route details are available on our route map for each event.

 Is the race being timed?

-Yes, all events will be chip timed from start line to finish line.
+Yes, all events will be chip timed from the start line to finish line.
 The results will be available online as soon as possible after the event and top places will be announced on race day.

 Are there prizes?